 Consider a Patio Enclosure

 If a full home addition doesn’t make sense for your home, there are other ways to increase the useful living space in your home.
 One way to do this is by enclosing your existing patio or deck.
+This is one of the many benefits of a sunroom or patio enclosure.
 There are many options to consider with patio enclosures that can serve to convert this outside space into an awesome area to spend time with the family or entertain guests.

-Vertical 4-track patio enclosures are a great option for homeowners looking to make a patio into a more useful and versatile three-season living space.
+There are several benefits of vertical 4-track patio enclosures.
+They are a great option for homeowners looking to make a patio into a more useful and versatile three-season living space.
 These types of improvements create additional opportunities to creatively use space and, as such, are a draw for buyers if the home ever is put on the market.

 Finish Your Basement